Biography

 Ateliers für die Kunst

-A recurring motif in my work is animal figures, which I stage in situations that could just as easily be experienced by humans.
-This transformation—the animalistic interpretation of human experiences—creates a distance that allows for new perspectives.
-A serious scene can become gentler or even humorous, while at the same time revealing a deeper truth.
-In addition to these abstract animal figures, I also paint real people, which leads me to describe my work as a form of imaginative realism or a surreal narrative space.
+A recurring motif in my art is animal-like figures staged in situations that humans might also experience.
+This estrangement – the animalistic – creates a distance that opens up new perspectives.
+A serious scene may appear softened or even humorous, while at the same time revealing a deeper truth.
+Alongside these abstract creatures, I also portray real human figures, which leads me to describe my work as a form of imaginative realism or surreal narrative space.

-Technically, my works are complex and multi-layered.
-I build up layers of paint, scratch, and paint over again to reveal what was once hidden.
-My figurative sculptures, made from papier-mâché and handcrafted textile elements, also arise through an intricate, time-intensive process.
-There are strong connections between these different forms of expression in my work.
-Many of my pieces evolve over years, reflecting personal experiences as well as political reflections.
+Technically, my works are elaborate and complex.
+I layer paint, scrape, and overpaint to uncover what was hidden.
+My figurative sculptures, made from papier-mâché and hand-crafted textile elements, also evolve through a long and intricate process.
+There are conceptual connections between the different forms of expression within my work.
+Many of my works evolve over years and reflect personal experiences as well as the moods and atmospheres of their time.

-I use my art to gain deeper insights into the essence of human experience.
-My works depict figures that either interact with one another or confront the viewer.
-They are narrative yet never entirely decipherable.
-My creative process is both experimental and reflective: sketches, linguistic explorations, or research often precede a piece.
-The choice of technique is always guided by the content, allowing me to capture moods and questions with nuance.
+I use art as a means to gain deeper insights into the nature of human experience.
+The figures I depict either relate to one another or confront the viewer directly.
+They are narrative yet never fully decipherable.
+My creative process is experimental and reflective: often preceded by sketches, linguistic explorations, or research.
+The choice of technique is guided by the content – aiming to capture moods and questions with subtle precision.

 Additional: